DavidBoja/exhaustive-grid-search/README.md

 ### Differences from our previous work

 This work is a continuation of our previous work [greedy-grid-search](https://github.com/davidboja/greedy-grid-search), where the main difference is the computation of the rotation subsampling and the translation estimation, which provide much better results; along with some minor adjustments.
 The main difference from the previous benchmark [FAUST-partial](https://github.com/davidboja/FAUST-partial) is that we propose a general methodology to create a new benchmark from a point cloud dataset that provides more insights into the 3D registration evaluation.
+Please read the accompanying papers for more details.

 <br>